awsmin/wp-job-openings/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Bug fixes and improvements

 = 1.1 =
 New Features Added

-= 1.0.1 =
-Improvements and minor fixes